& Help People with Disabilities

 - Purchase VIP Tickets to watch the tournament $1,000 for 4 tickets

 - Purchase a Pro-Am Team to play with the pros

 - Donate in-kind items to the Golf Ball Charity Auction

-Day at the Range and Outdoor Adventure Fair (DATR & OAF) is co-hosted with SCIL, the Andy Dalton Shooting Range at the Missouri Department of Conservation and the Wheelin’ Sportsman Chapter of the Wild Turkey Federation.
-The annual event is held the weekend of Father’s Day and offers people with disabilities of all ages and disability types the opportunity to enjoy the great outdoors.
+Day at the Range and Outdoor Adventure Fair (DATR & OAF) is co-hosted with SCIL, the Andy Dalton Shooting Range (Missouri Department of Conservation) and the Wheelin’ Sportsman Chapter of the Wild Turkey Federation.
+The annual event is held the third weekend of June and offers people with disabilities of all ages and disability types the opportunity to enjoy the great outdoors.
 Volunteers teach participants fishing, archery, shotgun, outdoors skills, crafts and other outdoor experiences.
 The Andy Dalton Shooting Range is fully accessible and adaptive equipment is provided.
 Everyone is invited including friends and family to ensure inclusiveness.
-SCIL has proudly helped host this event for 9 years.
+SCIL has proudly helped host this event for many years.
 Sponsors can support the event costs or provide in-kind items.

 Social Club is a weekly group for people with disabilities to network, socialize and enjoy recreational events.
 The group works with crafts, learning life skills, traveling to recreational outings and peer support.
 Participants often need transportation to attend the events.
 Sponsors can support Social Club with monetary or in-kind donations.

-Transition Services offers provide low income people with disabilities one-on-one support in moving from a nursing home or institution into the community.
+Transition Services provides low income people with disabilities one-on-one support in moving from a nursing home or institution into the community.
 Often they have no household goods, furniture nor the means to acquire the necessary items to live on their own in their own home or apartment.
-Sponsors can provide monetary donations to help purchase items or can donate in-kind items from the Transition Wish List.
+Sponsors can provide monetary donations to help purchase items or can donate in-kind items such as household goods, furniture or cleaning supplies.